Expertise and Exploration

 Please contact the following members of the Steering Committee if you have any further questions about specific areas of the Curriculum.

-- Alex Otieno: Chair of the Arcadia Undergraduate Curriculum, Associate Dean of the College of Arts and Sciences, Associate Professor, Sociology
+- Jill Pederson: Chair of the Arcadia Undergraduate Curriculum, Interim Associate Dean of the College of Arts and Sciences, Associate Professor, Art History

-- Rachel Collins: Director of the First Year Experience, Visiting Assistant Professor of English
+- Rachel Collins: Director of the First Year Experience, Assistant Professor of English

 - Tracey Levine: Director of University Seminars, Assistant Professor, English